 Commonwealth Immigrants Act 1968: an end to equality

-The 1968 Act explicitly created a two tier system of citizenship rights based on parentage.
+In short, the 1968 Act explicitly created a two tier system of citizenship rights based on parentage.

-This was further codified in the Immigration Act 1971, which introduced the language of “patriality” to the right to live and work in the UK.
+This was further codified in the Immigration Act 1971, which introduced the disturbing language of “patriality” to the right to live and work in the UK.

 There was no “big bang” for immigration, though.
 The 1970s and then the early 1980s were a period of significant unemployment in the UK and economic contraction or very slow growth.
 There was no need for migrants, basically, and no-one would have wanted to come.
 This was long, long before Cool Britannia.